Construction strategy

 Construction within the building

-The most cost-effective option for building a shelter in a private residence is when the shelter is integrated as a separate "basement compartment" during the construction of the new building as part of the structural work.
+The most cost-effective option for building a shelter in a private residence is to build it as a separate 'basement compartment' during the construction of a new building, as part of the structural work.

 Since the exterior walls of the basement are already being concreted during the construction of the new building, the walls in the area of the shelter can be dimensioned thicker without much additional effort.

-At the same time, the additional shelter walls, the blast door, the blast cover with emergency exit, and the necessary wall penetrations can be planned and concreted.
+At the same time, the additional shelter walls, the blast door, the blast escape door with emergency exit, and the necessary wall penetrations can be concreted.

-Before the basement ceiling/shelter ceiling is built, the blast door, the pressure door and the blast lid can be filled with concrete.
-The advantage is that the reinforced door (200 kg when unconcreted) can be positioned and installed directly in the basement using the construction crane.
+Before the slab above the shelter area is built, the blast door, the pressure doors and the escape door can be installed and filled with concrete.
+The advantage is that the reinforced door (200 kg when unconcreted) can be positioned directly in the shelter using the construction crane.

 The integrated shelter in the basement as part of a new building is the simplest and most cost-effective way to build a shelter.